Fellowship in Vascular Neurology at North Shore University Hospital & Long Island Jewish Medical Center (NS/LIJ)

 - Mentorship opportunity - Annual College Student Summer Stroke Research Program

 - Dedicated general neurology floor/consultation service

 The vascular neurology fellows will receive a state-of-the-art outpatient experience of complex stroke cases at the stroke fellow clinic located at the Northwell Health Institute for Neurology and Neurosurgery.
 The purpose of outpatient experience is to expand the fellow’s knowledge and expertise in providing continuity of care to a stroke patient that they have cared for as an inpatient.

 During this rotation, fellows will also participate in providing mentorship to nurse practitioners who are a part of a stroke “mini-fellowship program.”
 The outpatient rotation includes experience in learning to read carotid Doppler and transcranial Doppler studies at our neurosonology lab.

-The vascular neurology fellows rotate through Glen Cove Rehabilitation Center and Feinstein Institute for Medical Research.
+The vascular neurology fellows rotate through Glen Cove Rehabilitation Center and the Feinstein Institutes for Medical Research.
 Fellows participate in an annual performance improvement (PI) project and one or more community stroke awareness events.